I Ching Hexagram 58

 Accessing the transformative power of nature that resides within you, contentment or discontentment is simply the measure of your joy in following.
 “Rid the self of expectations to find the accidental environment where joy is manifesting.”

-Line 3 Coming joyousness = misfortune.
+Coming joyousness = misfortune.
 Changes to (43) Determination.
 If you place your ability to know joyousness on outer circumstances, when it is not forthcoming, you lose your joy.
 It is better not to force or manipulate events for a desired outcome but to allow life to unfold on its own terms.
 The breakthrough associated with Determination can show either pushing too hard to force events or the breakthrough in thinking that returns you to acceptance of the moment.
 In that place, joyousness can remain perpetual.
-It is more important to understand Joy right now than to keep working to know it someday.
-True joy must spring from within in the here and now.
+It is more important to identify Joy in the here and now rather than working so hard toward a future in hopes that you discover Joy one day.
+True Joy springs from within and is a change in outlook.